Legacy giving can be the culmination of a lifetime of giving. Many churches would be delighted to receive a legacy from a former worshipper.

 Church Legacy website and materials

-The Church of England’s Church Legacy website offers essential information for individuals considering leaving a gift in their Will to their local church, Executors, solicitors acting on behalf of clients, churches looking to encourage legacy giving in their parish or receiving a legacy gift and Christians wishing to find out more.
+The Church of England’s Church Legacy webpages offer essential information for individuals considering leaving a gift in their Will to their local church, Executors, solicitors acting on behalf of clients, churches looking to encourage legacy giving in their parish or receiving a legacy gift and Christians wishing to find out more.

 A gift in your Will

 Always take advice from a solicitor when making your Will.
-The Church Legacy website gives advice on how to leave a gift in your Will to your church, prepare for a visit to your solicitor, and provides example wording for your Will to make sure it reflects your desire to support your parish church’s mission and ministry after you die.
+The Church Legacy webpages give advice on how to leave a gift in your Will to your church, prepare for a visit to your solicitor, and provides example wording for your Will to make sure it reflects your desire to support your parish church’s mission and ministry after you die.
 The legacy helpline is 08445 870875.

 Encouraging legacies in your parish